Implementing Social Media Community Guidelines

-If you have a website where you ask visitors or customers to provide you with personal, identifying or financial information online, compose and post, at a minimum a privacy policy to explain how you will use the data that is submitted.
+If you have a website where you ask visitors or customers to provide you with personal, identifying or financial information online or you allow them to post content that is visible to others, at a minimum you should establish a privacy policy to explain how you will use the data that is submitted, uploaded, or published.
 Keeping customer information private is a best practice in both ecommerce and social media.

-You don’t have a great deal of control over what happens on your Facebook, LinkedIn, or Twitter Pages.
-Carefully explore the privacy and security policies of the social networks and apps where you set up accounts.
-Understand what protections the host company offers in terms of protections and who owns the content that you – and others – post to the social network.
-Your company is generally at the mercy of the social networks hosting your account so make sure you’re comfortable with their Terms of Service.
+You don’t have a great deal of control over what happens on your Facebook, LinkedIn, or Instagram accounts, or any social network for that matter.
+Carefully review the privacy and security policies of the social networks and apps where you set up accounts for your company.
+Learn what protections the host company offers you.
+See who owns the content that you – and others – post to the social network.
+Any company using social media is basically at the mercy of the social networks and their rules, so make sure you’re comfortable with their Terms of Service.

-When developing your company’s Terms of Service (TOS) for your website and other online presences, first establish your own internal policies alongside your external ones so that they complement each other.
-Start by articulating what is acceptable and what is not acceptable behavior when others interact with your company online in the sites and networks that you manage, regardless of where they are hosted.
-Unacceptable activities or behavior might be infringing on other people's copyrights and trademarks, linking to pornographic material, or hate speech.
+Start by articulating what is acceptable and what is not acceptable behavior when others interact with your company online on the sites and networks that you manage, regardless of where they are hosted.
+Some unacceptable activities or behaviors you could include are harassment, hate speech, copyright infringement, and uploading or linking to pornographic material.

-Both your external and internal TOS should be written in clear, easy-to-understand language instead of dense legalese, however, you can link to more details terms written by your legal counsel.
+Both your external and internal guidelines should be written in clear, easy-to-understand language rather than dense legalese.
+You can opt to link to more detailed documents composed or reviewed by your legal counsel.

 Be kind.
 The Golden Rule applies here.
 We are looking for comments on content or issues, not individuals.